Creating eye-catching page titles is an essential skill for everyone involved with SEO.

-Title tags are the first thing a user sees in the search results, and it’s also one of the most significant factors Google uses to determine the topic of a page’s content.
+In addition to being the first thing a user sees in the search results, title tags are one of the essential elements Google considers when determining the subject of a page’s content.

 Title tags hold alot of SEO potential and value that many people don’t realise, and it’s essential to get them right if you want your page to do well.
 Once you have these figured out, consider exploring new WordPress abilities to grow and rank your business better.